Congratulations on being accepted to Windsor Law. You’re on your way to achieving your dreams.

 ADDITIONAL INFORMATION FOR:

-Indigenous applicants will receive either an unconditional or conditional admission to Windsor Law.
-Those who receive a conditional admission must complete our mandatory Indigenous Students' Pre-Law Program that will be offered in August of every year.
-Details of the program will be provided to students.
+Indigenous applicants who receive an offer of admission to Windsor Law, must complete our mandatory Indigenous Law Student Summer Program offered in August of every year.

-- The Justice Harry S. Laforme Entrance Bursary for Indigenous Law Students ($500) is presented to students entering Law I upon the successful completion of the Native Law Program at the University of Saskatchewan, and will be deposited to your UWindsor account.
+- The Justice Harry S. Laforme Entrance Bursary for Indigenous Law Students ($500) is presented to students entering Law I upon the successful completion of the Windsor Law Indigenous Law Student Summer Program and will be deposited to your UWindsor account.

-- Furthermore, the Windsor Law Indigenous Scholarship ($2,700) is presented to Indigenous students upon the completion of the Native Law Program at the University of Saskatchewan.
-This scholarship represents the total amount of tuition Indigenous students will have paid to attend the Program of Legal Studies for Native People.
+- Furthermore, the Windsor Law Indigenous Scholarship ($2,700) is presented to Indigenous students upon the completion of the Windsor Law Indigenous Law Student Summer Program.

 For additional information on-campus Indigenous initiatives visit: https://www.uwindsor.ca/indigenous-peoples/